Redeem your American Express Travel Credit

 The ‘deal’ I’m referring to in this post is not as much as a deal, but rather $200 travel credit every year as part of one of the benefits attached to our American Express Platinum Edge credit card.
 The best part, there is no annual card fee in the first year!

 American Express.
 I know, what is this doing here?
 Well, this is my favourite Australian credit card in terms of travel benefits.
-I say this because you have to be an Australian resident to sign up to the card.
+I say this because you have to be an Australian resident to sign up for the card.

-In my opinion it’s affordable, the rewards are great and it’s always easy to cancel if you change your mind.
+In my opinion, it’s affordable, the rewards are great and it’s always easy to cancel if you change your mind.
 Some of the benefits attached to the American Express Platinum Edge credit card are:

-- Travel credit of $200 every year (slight more than the annual card fee, which is waived in the first year!).
+- Travel credit of $200 every year (slightly more than the annual card fee, which is waived in the first year!).
 The travel credit can be used towards an American Express Travel booking, including flight, hotel and car rental.

 - Complimentary domestic and international Travel Insurance when you pay for your travel on the card.